Sekky61/riscv-sim/.gitlab/merge_request_templates/SC-FIT-Merge.md

 ## Summary

 Short description of the code being merged.
+(Do not forget to label the PR)

 ## Related Issues